 The inspiration for this packed weekend festival goes right back to 1843 when the idea of the weekend was conceived and granted.
 Up until the 19th century, everyone in the UK worked a 6-day week.
 It was only in 1843 that workers’ rights activists launched a campaign to finish early on Saturdays.
 Headed up by Robert Lowes (Salford Lyceum director, activist and also Sir Ian McKellen’s grandfather), the movement successfully fought to win workers the right to leisure time on a Saturday.
 And the weekend was invented.
 A sweet gift to workers all over the world.

-This huge achievement in history is set to be celebrated with a new, imaginative and free festival in Salford.
+This huge achievement in history is set to be celebrated with an imaginative and free festival in Salford.
 It’s going to be an enormous, vibrant and thrilling weekend of theatre, music, sport, workshops, food, dancing and laughs to mark the freedom of leisure time and the importance of the weekend.
-Stretching right across MediaCity and Salford Quays, the weekend incorporates a Sounds From The Other City spinoff festival suitably titled Sounds From the Other Quays, an innovative classical Indian dance and music performance from Jham, a huge communal Sunday Roast, and even a dog show!

 The festival has been created in partnership with some of the most influential cultural organisations across the city.

-The festival is being overseen by designer Wayne Hemingway and has been created in partnership with some of the most influential cultural organisations and venues across the city.
+The festival is being overseen by aforementioned designer Wayne Hemingway and has been created in partnership with some of the most influential cultural organisations and venues across the city.
 The Lowry, the University of Salford, Sounds From The Other City, RHS Bridgewater and the Science and Industry Museum will all feature.
-The BBC will also be contributing to the event, with a ‘mass community performance’ from The Weekend Orchestra alongside the BBC Philharmonic – read about that here.
-Hundreds of local community organisations have been invited to take part, too.
+The BBC will also be contributing to this family-friendly event with CBeebies Bedtime Stories LIVE, and some familiar faces from CBBC and CBeebies will make an appearance on the main stage too.